Xanex-JS/AussieDropBears-StaffUtilites/readme.md

 Change the command in config.lua
 Default command is /adminonduty to turn it on.
 Enables god mode alot of other things display text above head and on screen alerting this is enabled.

 add_ace group.staff staffduty allow -- Allows staff to use the /adminonduty command

 <!-- Server Lockdown Join Restriction -->

-the command is restrictjoin
+This is a lockdown feature available to staff to prevent joining I.E mass Minges joining, script kiddies etc.
-add_ace group.staff lockdowncom allow -- Allows staff to use the /restrictjoin command
+Default command is /restrictjoin add_ace group.staff lockdowncom allow -- Allows staff to use the /restrictjoin command

 <!-- Default Ped Restrciton  -->